 Ardizzone did his undergraduate work at the University of Illinois Urbana-Champaign, where he was taught by Daniel Curley, Paul Friedman, and George Scouffas.
 After a year of graduate study at the University of Illinois at Chicago, studying with the writers Michael Anania, John Frederick Nims, Eugene Wildman, and Ralph J. Mills, he earned his MFA from Bowling Green State University.There he worked with Philip F. O' Connor, Robert Early, and John Clellon Holmes.

 Ardizzone taught for several years in the creative writing program at Old Dominion University and later accepted a position at Indiana University Bloomington, where he was named Chancellor's Professor of English and was awarded the Tracy M. Sonneborn Award for having achieved local, national, and international acclaim for both his research/creative activity and his teaching.
 For several years he also taught in the low-residency MFA program at Vermont College.
-He currently lives in Portland, Oregon.
+He lives in Portland, Oregon.

 His short stories are now being translated in Italian and published in various literary journals and anthologies in Italy.
 A critical essay by the scholar Carla Francellini of the University of Siena, "Tony Ardizzone e il dettaglio essenziale," along with translations of two of his short stories, were published in the literary journal Atti impuri: luogo di scritture.
 Italian translations of three additional Ardizzone short stories appeared in the anthology Uè Paisà: Racconti dall'identità italoamericana, edited by Francellini and published by Manni Editori.
 Another Ardizzone story, translated by Franco Neri, was published in the journal Stato delle cose: pensiero critico & scritture, and Italian translations of two additional short stories written by Ardizzone along with an interview with the author are forthcoming in an anthology to be released in 2019.
-Francellini also wrote a long chapter on Ardizzone's work in her critical collection Visible/Invisible: Incursioni nella narrativa italiana/Americana contemporanea, which was published in March 2018 by Artemidi Edizioni in Rome.
+Francellini also wrote a long chapter on Ardizzone's work in her recently released critical collection Visible/Invisible: Incursioni nella narrativa italiana americana contemporanea, published in March 2018 by Artemidi Edizioni in Rome.